Leona Aglukkaq: Life

 Aglukkaq was born in Inuvik, Northwest Territories and raised in Thom Bay, Taloyoak and Gjoa Haven (formerly in the Northwest Territories, the latter two are now in Nunavut).
 She is married to Robbie MacNeil and has a son, Cooper.

 Prior to running as an MP, Aglukkaq served on the Hamlet Council of Cambridge Bay.
 She was also a Government of Nunavut public servant, working for the Office of the Clerk of the Nunavut Legislature, and as the Deputy Minister of Culture, Language, Elders and Youth.
 Information regarding Aglukkaq's post-secondary education has never been made public.

-After her political aspirations, since 2021, she's been on the Board of Directors at Agnico Eagle Mines Limited.
+Since 2021, she's been on the Board of Directors at Agnico Eagle Mines Limited.

 Political career

 Territorial politics

 First elected to the Legislative Assembly of Nunavut representing the electoral district of Nattilik in the 2004 Nunavut election, she held the seat until stepping down on September 10, 2008 to run in the federal election.
 She was the Minister of Health and Social Services and the Minister Responsible for the Status of Women in the Executive Council of Nunavut.